Intercepting TLS/mTLS Applications

 Using the --plaintext option

-option for intercepts or wiretaps disables encryption of traffic sent to the client during an intercept or wiretap.
+The --plaintext option for intercepts or wiretaps disables encryption of traffic sent to the client during an intercept or wiretap.

 Protocol Selection